Fr. David Gerardot, Head of our Ministry of The Good Shepherd

 The grace of reconciliation begins with opening your heart to God's love for you.
 When we are embraced by the unearned love of God we are able to not only forgive ourselves, but able to forgive others, too.
 There are many ways that people are alienated in today's world: alienated from God, from themselves, from each other and from Creation.
 Christ brings all things together again in God.
 Our healing begins by accepting God's love, and next accepting others as God accepts us.

 You may call me "Kedda" without any titles, and I won't be unhappy, as it can be so confusing for people when it comes to addressing us women priests.
 It is common to address us women priests as Mother, if you want to know this trivial fact.
-Some people call me Bishop, some call me Pastor, others Reverend.
+Some people call me Bishop, some call me Pastor, others Reverend or Your Grace.
 Most just call me Kedda.

 Favorite Scripture Passage: Micah 6:8